 - • Opsound, New York.
 Curated by Sal Randolph / Opsound.
 Webstream. (april 2004).

-9 Beet Stretch has been presented as installation, ½ concerts, otherwise segmented concerts at various venues, like at 3sonics Auditorium (@ U-Bahn-Station Heinrich-Heine-Allee, Düsseldorf); Concertgebouw Brugge; Alte Oper, Frankfurt (during Musikfest Nachmittag eines Fauns); Echoraum, Wien (during Shut up and Listen!); Ny Carlsberg Glyptoteket, København (during Slow); [ars]numerica, Montbéliard; Jetlag No. 4, Pact Zollverein, Essen; Norwegian Sculpture Biennal 2006, Vigelandsmuseet, Oslo; Spark 2006, Minneapolis; Brakstad Konsept, Oslo.
+9 Beet Stretch has been presented as installation, ½ concerts, or otherwise segmented concerts at various venues, like at Center for the Arts, Wesleyan University, Middletown; Alte Oper, Frankfurt; Echoraum, Wien; Ny Carlsberg Glyptoteket, København; [ars]numerica, Montbéliard; Jetlag No. 4, Pact Zollverein, Essen; Norwegian Sculpture Biennal 2006, Vigelandsmuseet, Oslo; Brakstad Konsept, Oslo.

 Here is a selection of the response and feedback 9 Beet Stretch has received from people and press.
-I am trying to keep the links updated and functional at the best of my ability, but bear with me if some links turns out to be defunct:
+I am trying to keep the links updated and functional at the best of my ability, but some links will certainly turn out to be defunct:

 - • Helmut Hein «Virtuell-Suggestiv die Ganze Welt Geküsst», Mittelbayerische Zeitung

 - • Les Erlend Hammers anmeldelse, «Evigheten og En Dag» på Kunstkritikk.no